Zarafa (giraffe): Other giraffe gifts from Muhammad Ali

 Muhammad Ali Pasha also sent two other giraffes as gifts in 1827, one to George IV of the United Kingdom in London and the other to Francis I of Austria in Vienna.
 Like the giraffe sent to France, both inspired giraffe crazes in their respective cities.
 The Austrian giraffe joined the Emperor's menagerie at Schönbrunn Palace but survived for less than one year.
 Nevertheless, it lived on in the form of Giraffeln pastries, served until the beginning of the First World War, and Giraffentorten (giraffe cakes) which still can be found.
-The English giraffe (or "cameleopard", echoing the terminology used by Pliny) joined the embryonic London Zoo in Regent's Park.
-It was painted as The Nubian Giraffe in 1827 by Jacques-Laurent Agasse, in an image that includes Edward Cross and, in the background, the giraffe's milk cows from Egypt.
-The English giraffe survived for less than two years, and was stuffed by John Gould.
+The deceased giraffe would eventually be replaced in 1836 by four additional specimens, which were caught in Sudan and transported to London by ship.